Seeds of Change (album): Background

-Seeds of Change marked a new chapter in Livgren's music.
-It was recorded after Kerry Livgren had converted to Christianity in 1979.
-His religious beliefs began to be reflected in the song lyrics of Kansas album Vinyl Confessions as well as Seeds of Change.
+Seeds of Change marked a new chapter in Kerry Livgren's music, recorded after his conversion to Christianity in 1979.
+His religious beliefs were reflected in lyrics on the Kansas album Vinyl Confessions as well as Seeds of Change.
 This eventually would cause tension within the band.

 The inclusion of Ronnie James Dio, who was Black Sabbath's lead vocalist at the time, caused controversy, as Black Sabbath is considered satanic by some Christians.
-Livgren wrote that he chose Dio "strictly on the basis of his vocal abilities" as well as stating in the liner notes for Seeds Of Change that Dio "is no Satanist".